 Development Stages

-As we already discussed what is a baby horse called above, now explore foals grow through several stages, from birth to adulthood.
+As we already discussed what is a baby horse called above, now explore how foals grow through several stages, from birth to adulthood.
 A foal changes as it learns to stand and suckle after birth.
 Foals learn to stand on their long, slender legs within hours.
 They follow their impulses, and their moms gently urge them.
 Standing shortly after birth allows them to suckle and bond with their mother, which is vital to their survival.

 Foals develop stronger and more mobile over time.
 A natural curiosity drives them to explore.
 Their caring dam (mother horse) watches over them as they learn to navigate.
-Over time, kids gain independence… In the first few weeks and months, foals grow quickly, physically and mentally, because they are absorbing situations that will shape their behaviour and growth.
+Over time, kids gain independence… In the first few weeks and months, foals grow quickly, physically and mentally, because they are absorbing situations that will shape their behavior and growth.

 Difference by Gender